akleroy/phangs_imaging_scripts/README_for_scripts.txt

 e.g., 7m_1 7m_2 and so on OR we can concatenate them in to a single data set.

-I have been doing the latter (concatenation) for the cases prior to the large program.
+I have been doing the latter (concatenation) for the cases PRIOR to the large program.
 To do this, I copy the script

 combineCalibrated.py